ooni/ooni.org/content/post/egypt-censors.md

 Egypt networks.

 Tests in the Link Egypt network were run every day between 24th to 28th May, and 1st to 7th June 2017.
-During this period, ooniprobe was never able to establish a connection to the Tor network, strongly indicating that it may have been blocked.
+During this period, OONI Probe was never able to establish a connection to the Tor network, strongly indicating that it may have been blocked.

 Data collected from the TE network, however, is less conclusive.
-While ooniprobe was able to bootstrap a connection to the Tor network between 29th to 31st May, it was unable to do so on 1st and 4th June.
+While OONI Probe was able to bootstrap a connection to the Tor network between 29th to 31st May, it was unable to do so on 1st and 4th June.
 Between 5th to 9th June 2017, some attempts were successful, while others failed.
-Since ooniprobe was able to establish *some* connections over the last weeks, it’s likely that the failed connections were caused by transient network failures.
+Since OONI Probe was able to establish *some* connections over the last weeks, it’s likely that the failed connections were caused by transient network failures.